ianlienfa/LibInspectorJS-usenix26/README.md

     - add current user to group 7474 (the group number that is used to create docker database)
     - if there's no group 7474, create one
     ```
+- neo4j connection problem
+    - could be previous container didn't stop gracefully and therefore some lock is helded by the operating system, the proper way to fix this is to remove the /var/lib/neo4j/data/databases/store_lock (now implemented into create_container)

     ```